GCWild/vga-filter/README.md

 # Addendum

 The filter gets updated piecemeal sporadically as I play OSRS more and feel additions are needed, or when I feel icons need additional polish.
 You can contact me at @gonekittywild on Discord for help with the filter.
+Just keep messaging me if I don't reply - I'm very bad at checking.

 # Additional visuals